IgniteUI/igniteui-docfx/en/components/date_time_editor.md

 #### Display and input format
 IgxDateTimeEditor supports different display and input formats.

-For display, it uses Angular's [DatePipe](https://angular.io/api/common/DatePipe) which allows it to support predefined format options, such as `shortDate` and `longDate`.
+It uses Angular's [DatePipe](https://angular.io/api/common/DatePipe), which allows it to support predefined format options, such as `shortDate` and `longDate`.
 It can also accept a constructed format string using characters supported by the DatePipe, e.g. `EE/MM/yyyy`.
 Notice that formats like shortDate, longDate, etc., can be used as `displayFormat` only.

-To set specific input format, pass it as a string to the IgxDateTimeEditor directive.
-This will set both the expected user input format and [mask](mask.md) for the editor.
+To set a specific input format, pass it as a string to the IgxDateTimeEditor directive.
+This will set both the expected user input format and the [mask](mask.md) for the editor.

 ```html